Chapter 2:

 “His eyes… were all the elements.”

-King Aldren (with a serious expression) –
+King Aldren (serious expression)

 “It’s not magic.